Our mission is to ensure the generation of accurate and precise findings.

 What is Genotyping by Sequencing?

-Genotyping-by-Sequencing (GBS) is a method for molecular marker discovery and genotyping which has enjoyed broad use in many areas of genomics research.
-GBS allows the simultaneous discovery and genotyping of thousands to millions of single nucleotide polymorphisms depending on the genetic diversity sampled.
-It was first developed to provide a low cost, high throughput genetic marker platform for plant breeding in corn.
+Genotyping-by-Sequencing (GBS) is a method for molecular marker discovery and genotyping which is widely used in many areas of genomics research.
+Genotyping-by-sequencing (GBS) allows the simultaneous discovery and genotyping of thousands to millions of single nucleotide polymorphisms depending on the genetic diversity sampled.
+It was first developed to provide a low cost, high throughput genetic marker platform for plant breeding in corn by Rob Elshire and his colleagues at Cornell University.

 That was just the beginning.
-In addition to agricultural applications, genotyping-by-sequencing has enabled the use of modern genomics tools for researchers in fields such as ecology and conservation biology.
+In addition to agricultural applications, genotyping-by-sequencing (GBS) has enabled the use of modern genomics tools for researchers in fields such as ecology and conservation biology.
 This system can be used without a reference genome and is ideal for non-model organisms.
-To see how you can work with the original developer to apply GBS to your research question, go to our services page.
+Working with Rob Elshire, the original developer, on your genotyping-by-sequencing (GBS) project is easy, go to our services page to find out more and our contact page to get the process started.

 How does it work?

-GBS combines the data generation power of modern DNA sequencing with long used and well known molecular biology techniques in a streamlined method to generate many molecular markers.
-To take advantage of the huge amount of sequence data generated by modern sequencing and reduce the cost per sample, GBS uses an efficient DNA bar coding system which allows us to combine many samples for sequencing.
+Genotyping-by-sequencing (GBS) combines the data generation power of modern DNA sequencing with long used and well known molecular biology techniques in a streamlined method to generate many molecular markers.
+To take advantage of the huge amount of sequence data generated by modern sequencing and reduce the cost per sample, genotyping-by-sequencing (GBS) uses an efficient DNA bar coding system which allows us to combine many samples for sequencing.

 5 Main Steps